-The difference between a good massage and a GREAT massage often lies in tiny details that the therapist may not even know exist.
+The difference between a good massage and a GREAT massage often lies in tiny details that the therapist may not even know to exist.
 Maybe they weren’t taught to stretch to the soft end feel or to take a massage stroke all the way to the end of the limb.
 Clients may not know what’s missing, but they can often feel it.
-It is for this reason that massage therapists should make sure they regularly find themselves in the position of massage client.
+For this reason, massage therapists should make sure they regularly find themselves in the position of massage client.
 Massage therapists receiving massage have the opportunity to learn new moves while simultaneously making notes to refine the techniques they already use.

 Work the Whole Limb

-Let’s say you like to work the client’s feet in supine position, but you start the massage with the client in prone position.
-When you work the legs be sure to include a few strokes on the feet as well.
+Let’s say you like to work the client’s feet in the supine position, but you start the massage with the client in the prone position.
+When you work the legs, be sure to include a few strokes on the feet as well.
 Don’t stop the leg work at the ankle and make the client wait until you flip them over to touch their feet.
-When this happens (same goes for hands when working the arms or the arms when working the back) the area that is “waiting” for touch can feel left out.
+When this happens (the same goes for hands when working the arms or the arms when working the back), the area that is “waiting” for touch can feel left out.
 This can be distracting for the client and diminishes the fluidity of the therapy.

 Complete each Massage Stroke